lysender/proxy-rs/README.md

-# Poor Man's API Proxy written in Rust
+# Reverse Proxy Server written in Rust

-This is a simple API proxy written in Rust to be used for local development.
+A simple reverse proxy server written in Rust intended for local development.

 Do not use in production (not blazingly fast).